blockwatch-cc/tzindex/README.md

 ### Requirements

-- Storage: 2.4GB (full Mainnet index, Dec 2019)
+- Storage: 2.4GB (full Mainnet index, Jan 2020)
 - RAM:  4-16GB (configurable, use more memory for better query latency)
 - CPU:  2+ cores (configurable, use more for better query parallelism)
 - Tezos node in archive mode